EQPO: Equitable Group Relative Policy Optimization for Clinical Reasoning: The EQPO Method

 \textbf{The Fairness Challenge.} Consider a training dataset where prompts originate from different domains $g \in \mathcal{G}$ and are associated with demographic groups $d \in \mathcal{D}_{\text{demo}}$.
 Each prompt $q$ at iteration $t$ belongs to exactly one domain $g_{(q,t)}$ and one demographic group $d_{(q,t)}$.

-Standard GRPO optimization naturally favors well-represented domain-demographic pairs, as they contribute more gradient updates.
-This creates a feedback loop where the model becomes increasingly specialized for majority populations while performance on minority groups stagnates.
-FairGRPO breaks this cycle through adaptive importance weighting that inversely correlates with group representation and performance.
+Standard GRPO optimization naturally favors well-represented domain-demographic pairs as they contribute more gradient updates.
+Furthermore, normalizing advantages by within-prompt reward standard deviation systematically upweights low-variance prompts \citep{liu2025understanding}, which in clinical data tend to correspond to the easy, well-represented majority cases that the model already handles.
+When all rollouts for a prompt agree, GRPO yields zero advantage and therefore no gradient signal \citep{yu2025dapo}, silencing precisely the hard minority cases on which the policy uniformly fails.
+GRPO is also prone to entropy collapse during long training runs \citep{cui2025entropy}, locking the policy onto whichever distribution dominates each batch.
+Together these effects create a feedback loop where the model becomes increasingly specialized for majority populations while performance on minority groups stagnates.
+EQPO breaks this cycle through adaptive importance weighting that inversely correlates with group representation and performance; we formalize this argument and prove a strict reduction in cross-group accuracy variance under a bounded KL budget in App.~\ref{app:theory}.